Understanding Expert Systems

 As one of the main focuses of this analysis is to reduce operating costs, it’s recommended to brainstorm how to streamline processes through automation.
 Also, as already covered in one of the previous Spixii blogs ‘How to choose the right insurtech collaborator’, look out for the companies that provide continuous improvement through data-driven insights.

 Once the overall customer-facing process environment is analysed along with its weaknesses, it is time to select a specific process.
 As an example, one could select the first notification of loss for claims (FNOL).
-The analysis might have highlighted a low performance of call centers rooted in high operational costs and poor customer satisfaction due to long wait times over the phone.
+The analysis might have highlighted a low performance of call centres rooted in high operational costs and poor customer satisfaction due to long wait times over the phone.
 While the current process might suit complex claims, it is not justified for simple claims.

 Next, draft the new process.
 The research might have highlighted some solution partners within the automation industry, such as RPA (Robotic Process Automation) or CPA (Conversational Process Automation) providers.
 The idea here is to build new process options (that might include solution partners) according to business requirements.

-Once the selection is made, it’s time to build a project plan with a cost estimate for implementing the changes, along with quick-wins and long-term goals.
+Once the selection is made, it’s time to build a project plan with a cost estimate for implementing the changes, along with quick wins and long-term goals.

 3. Create a center of excellence

 The process is now drafted.
 The next key action is to ensure a continuous improvement loop based upon data to successfully measure and diagnose its performance.
 Examples of improvement loops include customer feedback collection, both quantitative (e.g. TNPS - Transactional Net Promoter Score or CSAT - Customer Satisfaction) and qualitative feedback (e.g. verbatim feedback).
-Look out for the insurtech partners able to provide richer insights on customer demographics and behavioural analytics.
+Look out for the insurtech partners who are able to provide richer insights on customer demographics and behavioural analytics.

 If you can’t measure it, you can’t improve it (Peter Drucker).
 At this stage, success metrics and key performance indicators (KPI) are set.
 It’s also advisable to set up recurring checkpoints to review performance of the new process with criticalities and improvement opportunities.